How Does pH Affect Enzyme Activity? (Graph & Experiment)

 The graph of pH affects enzyme activity.

 Here is a graph of increasing enzyme activity on the Y-axis against increasing pH on the X-axis.
-The shape of the curve denotes the enzyme activity increases.
+The shape of the curve denotes the increase in enzyme activity.
 It reaches a maximum and then decreases.
 What’s happening at points X, Y, and Z?

 Hydrogen peroxide is very toxic to both the body and the environment.
 It needs catalase to break it down into water and oxygen.
 Catalase is found in all organisms that breathe oxygen.